Triangular decompositions: Reedy algebras and quasi-hereditary algebras: Introduction

 \section{Introduction}

 Finite-dimensional Reedy algebras were recently introduced in \cite{DS} and shown to be quasi-hereditary, in the sense of \cites{CPS,DR}.
 They form a ring-theoretic analogue of Reedy categories which classically originated in homotopy theory as a generalisation of the cosimplicial indexing category $\mathbf{\Delta}$ (see \cite[Definition~15.1.8]{Hir}) of finite ordinals and weakly monotone functions between them.
-A fundamental property of $\mathbf{\Delta}$ is that every morphism therein factorises uniquely as the composite of a morphism that lowers the degree followed by a morphism that raises the degree.
+A fundamental property of $\mathbf{\Delta}$ is that every morphism therein factorises uniquely as the composite of a morphism that weakly lowers the degree followed by a morphism that weakly raises the degree.
 This gives rise to the concept of Reedy categories.
-Reedy categories and generalisations are successfully used in constructing Quillen model structures on certain functor categories, most notably on the category of simplicial sets, that is, the category of functors from $\mathbf{\Delta^{op}}$ to the category of sets, see for instance \cites{Hir,riehl}.
+Reedy categories are crucial since categories of diagrams in a model category indexed by a Reedy category inherit a model category structure.
+A classical example is the Reedy model structure on cosimplicial or simplicial spaces, that is, on the category of covariant or contravariant functors from $\mathbf{\Delta}$ to the category of topological spaces (or to the category of simplicial sets) endowed with the Quillen model structure (see, for instance \cite{Bousfield-Kan}).

 In order to pass to a ring-theoretic structure, the modification of the concept of Reedy categories needed is twofold.
 Namely, one needs to consider versions of Reedy categories which are linear (enriched over a ring or a field) and also consist of finitely many objects.
 As a prototypical example, fix a field $k$ and consider a truncation $\mathbf{\Delta}_{\leqslant n}$ of the cosimplicial category at some non-negative integer $n$.
 Then the path algebra $k\mathbf{\Delta}_{\leqslant n}$ modulo the two-sided ideal generated by the cosimplicial relations that hold true up to level $n$, is a finite-dimensional Reedy algebra in the sense of \cite{DS} and thus a quasi-hereditary algebra.
 Many more examples of Reedy algebras are provided in this note.